rbawden/Token_QuestEval/README.md

 ##### How examples are generated:
 - **Context Length**: When a string is intended to be used as context, the code currently takes its 5 first sentences.
 This number can be changed at [line 81](https://github.com/YuLuLiu/Token_QuestEval/blob/main/create_QA_dataset.py#L81).
-- **Masked Question Creation**: When a string is intended to be used to generate masked QA pairs, it is first split into sentences and then split into tokens by whitespace (change splitting strategy if working with languages like Chinese).
-For each sentence, a random token is chosen to be the answer, and the token is masked in the sentence to create the masked question.
+- **Masked Question Creation**: When a string is intended to be used to generate masked QA pairs, it is split into tokens by whitespace (change splitting strategy if working with languages like Chinese).
+Random token is chosen to be be masked in the sentence to create the masked question.
 This is done in [line 15-23](https://github.com/YuLuLiu/Token_QuestEval/blob/main/create_QA_dataset.py#L15)

 ```
 e.g.:
   String : "I love eating apples.
 I hope I can eat at least one every day.
 They are very delicious."